buildkite/docs/pages/packages/container.md

     * `current-image-name:tag` is the existing `image-name:tag` combination of your container image name and its current tag to published to your container registry.
 The `:tag` component can be optional.
 This component of this command also supports the other tag syntax references mentioned in the [`docker tag` documentation](https://docs.docker.com/reference/cli/docker/image/tag/).
     * `image-name:tag` is the image name and tag to provide to this image when it is published to your container registry, where the `:tag` part of this command is optional.

-1. Copy the following `docker push` command, paste it into your terminal, and modify as required before submitting to push your container image as required:
+1. Copy the following `docker push` command, paste it into your terminal, and modify as required before running to push your container image:

     ```bash
     docker push packages.buildkite.com/{org.slug}/{registry.slug}/package-name:tag